armalik17/intro-to-web-dev/week-02-css/README.md

 Your `styles.css` file should contain at least the following:

-Your `styles.css` file should contain at least the following:

 - An element selector, e.g. change the body element's background color or set the font size of every `<p>` element
 - An ID selector, e.g. change the font of the top heading on your page